 It is believed that Nalanda was destroyed and ransacked around 1200 CE by the army of the Mamluk Dynasty of the Delhi Sultanate, following the rules of Bakhtiyar Khalji.
 Some sources say Mahavira continued to teach in a makeshift arrangement post the attack.
 However, all the teaching activities were completely shut off eventually.
 Archaeological Survey of India found the Nalanda University ruins in the 19th century.

-Around 10,000 students and 2000 teachers used to come to the university to attend classes of Philosophy, religion, Buddhism and various other scientific thoughts like astronomy, mathematics, anatomy, etc. More than 100 students used to take the class in a single classroom and they were not permitted to visit anywhere else during the classes.
+The Classrooms at Nalanda University.
+Around 10,000 students and 2,000 teachers used to come to the university to attend classes of Philosophy, religion, Buddhism, and various other scientific thoughts like astronomy, mathematics, anatomy, etc. More than 100 students used to take the class in a single classroom and they were not permitted to visit anywhere else during the classes.

-It was the first of its kind boarding university in its right sense; it was differentiated into three floors where new students used to live in the basement, mid-level students used to stay at the ground, dormitory captain and experienced students used to stay at the top floor.
+Dormitory of the Students.
+It was the first of its kind boarding university in its right sense.
+It was differentiated into three floors where new students used to live in the basement, mid-level students used to stay at the ground, dormitory captain and experienced students used to stay at the top floor.
 All the floors were connected through a stairway system.

-October to March is the best time to visit Nalanda University Ruins as the weather remains favorable this time.
+October to March is the best time to visit Nalanda University Ruins as the weather remains favourable this time.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here

 Leave a Reply: